PatrickBaus/pyAsyncHP3478A/README.md

 ```python
    async def get_id()
 ```
-This function returns the label `HP3478A`
+This function returns the label `"HEWLETT-PACKARD", "3478A", "0", "0"` to emulate the `*IDN?` SCPI command.

 ```python
    async def connect()